google/mtail/docs/index.md

 mtail - extract whitebox monitoring data from application logs for collection into a timeseries database
 ========================================================================================================

-mtail is a tool for extracting metrics from application logs to be exported into a timeseries database or timeseries calculator for alerting and dashboarding.
+`mtail` is a tool for extracting metrics from application logs to be exported into a timeseries database or timeseries calculator for alerting and dashboarding.

-It aims to fill a niche between applications that do not export their own internal state, and existing monitoring systems, without patching those applications or rewriting the same framework for custom extraction glue code.
+It fills a monitoring niche by being the glue between applications that do not export their own internal state (other than via logs) and existing monitoring systems, such that system operators do not need to patch those applications to instrument them or writing custom extraction code for every such application.

-The extraction is controlled by `mtail` programs which define patterns and actions:
+The extraction is controlled by [mtail programs](docs/Programming-Guide.md) which define patterns and actions:

     # simple line counter
     counter lines_total